alshedivat/al-folio/_pages/about.md

 I am an MEng student at <a href='https://csail.mit.edu/'>MIT CSAIL</a>, advised by <a href='http://web.mit.edu/phillipi/'>Professor Phillip Isola</a>.
 Previously, I graduated from MIT with degrees in computer science and music.
 During my undergrad, I had the opportunity to work on exciting research under <a href='https://billf.mit.edu/'>Professor Bill Freeman</a>, <a href='http://mit-pbg.mit.edu/'>Professor Yoel Fink</a>, and <a href='http://web.mit.edu/phillipi/'>Professor Phillip Isola</a>.

-I am broadly interested in machine learning and representation learning, especially when applied to computer vision.
-My goal is to use ML as a tool to uncover models that can see: using insights from natural visual intelligence for AI to understand the world around us.
+I am broadly interested in the science behind deep learning and representation learning, especially in the realm of computer vision.
+Most recently, I have been interested in developing and understanding models with visual intelligence.
 <hr>
 In 2019, I co-founded <a href='https://tedx.mit.edu'>TEDxMIT</a> and helped launch the inaugural conference at MIT CSAIL.
 Since then, TEDxMIT has brought communities across the Greater Boston area together with three more conferences and adapted to the COVID-19 pandemic by holding a virtual event.
 Check out the highlight reels from past events and details about the upcoming conference <a href='https://tedx.mit.edu/'>here</a>!
 <hr>